 The day we drove into New York City, my panic attack took the form of not being able to breathe.
 As we approached the Lincoln Tunnel, I was surprised to find myself suddenly in a full-blown panic so the solution was to focus on my breathing.
 I reminded myself that I needed a deep breath in through my nose and then, an equal exhale through my mouth.
 After a few minutes of focused breathing, and exiting the tunnel, I was back to feeling better and helping my husband to navigate.

 When I am anxious, my blood pressure is elevated and my breathing can be shallow.
 From experience, allowing myself to get spun up too much over something that isn’t as terrible as I imagine can get the whole trip off on the wrong foot.
-The easiest way to calm down is to remember to take a deep breath-or five!
-A deep breath in through my nose and a slow exhale through my mouth helps to soothe and bring down my body’s stress response.
-Don’t forget to breathe!
+The easiest way to calm myself is to breathe.
+First, take a deep inhale through your nose for 4 seconds, hold that breath for seven seconds, and exhale slowly through your mouth for 8 seconds.
+Continue this exercise until you feel better or as long as you need.
+Concentrating on my breath and the counts help to soothe my panic and bring down my body’s stress response.

 Don’t get hung up on the thought that your vacation HAS to be perfect.
 Sometimes when something happens on vacation, considering it part of the story you will tell one day can help.
 Remember that you’re on vacation!
 Be flexible, embrace the adventure of it all, and find the fun in whatever you’re doing (except the security check-there is no fun in that).
 How you react to something happening off-plan can make all the difference.
 Do your best to go with the flow and enjoy your trip!

-Finally, talk to someone you love and trust.
+Finally, a good place to start in dealing with your fears is talking with a friend, family member, or a professional.
 I can’t recommend this enough.
 I am lucky to travel with my husband and he is well aware of my anxiety triggers and when I feel anxious, I make sure he knows how I feel so he can help me to relax and breathe.
-If you need to, find a healthcare professional to whom you can talk.
+If you need to, consider finding a healthcare professional to whom you can talk.
 A therapist can certainly offer advice to help you cope.
-A good place to start is recognizing your fears and talking with a friend, family member, or a professional is a good place to start.

-No matter what gives you anxiety as you travel, do what you can to not allow it to overshadow your adventure.
+No matter what gives you anxiety as you travel, do what you can to not allow it to overshadow your adventure or slow you down.